 Welcome to the SF Open Studios Guide Website!

-When SF Open Studios was started by a group of enterprising artists in 1975, no one could have foreseen that it would become a city-wide art celebration that includes over 800 artists.
-Now, thirty-nine years later, the program would serve over 800 artists throughout San Francisco over four weekends in October and November, is considered the largest and oldest open studios program in the country.
-But it’s more than just an annual event that connects the public to art; it’s a salute to the artists that make up the cultural wealth of the city.
+When SF Open Studios was started by a group of enterprising artists in 1975, it was unimaginable that 41 years later, the program would serve over 800 artists throughout San Francisco over four weekends in October and November.
+San Francisco Open Studios is proudly the first and oldest open studios program in the country.
+But it’s more than just an annual event that connects the public to art; it’s a celebration of those that are the main contributors to the cultural wealth of the city.
 These artists are fighting tooth and nail to stay in this beautiful and inspiring location, and your participation and attendance at SF Open Studios helps give them another day here.

 Hunters Point Shipyard & Islais Creek Studios

 WEEKEND 2: October 22 & 23, 11am to 6pm